 With the days growing shorter and the temperature getting cooler, it’s not uncommon to try to think of ways to heat your home.
 According to the Australian Bureau of Statistics’ Household Expenditure Survey, the average Australian family spends $41 per week on electricity and fuel for heating & cooling their house, which can add up to more than $1000 per year on heating bills.

 Some buildings are just harder to keep warm, especially if you have an older home with poor insulation and little or no weather sealing.
 Using some of these tips should not only help you save money, but also keep you warm & comfortable throughout the long chilly evenings.

 - Let the sun in!

 The sun is the best source of free heating you’ll find anywhere.
 Once the sun is up, open up the curtains to maximise that solar heat gain.
-It’s a good idea to prune back over-hanging branches or large bushes that might obstruct sunlight coming in the windows.
+It’s also a good idea to prune back over-hanging branches or large bushes that might obstruct sunlight coming in the windows.

 - Contain the heat!

 Once you’ve got all that free solar warmth, you’ll want to keep as much of it in your house as possible.
 So close those drapes before it starts getting dark.
 It sounds simple, but windows are a big influence on the inside temperature of your building – glass’s insulation R-value is around a hundredth an average wall’s insulation R-value.
-Well-sealed heavy drapes, blinds & curtains can help ‘trap’ the heat inside your home.
+Well-sealed heavy drapes with pelmets, blinds & curtains can help ‘trap’ the heat inside your home.
 Try touching you window glass with your hands and feel how cold it is.
 Closing the curtains or adding a thick fabric lining can make a big difference to the warmth in your home.